-X-rays are a type of radiation (ra-di-a-tion).
-This means waves of energy that move, just like sunrays.
-Because they have more energy, X-rays can pass through things that sunlight cannot - like our bodies.
+X-rays are a type of radiation (radi-a-tion).
+This means waves of energy that move, just like the sun rays that let us see things.

+Because they have more energy they can pass through things that sunlight cannot - like our bodies.

 Different parts of the body stop different amounts of X-rays.
-The darker an area on the X-ray picture is, the more X-rays have reached it.
+The darker an area on the picture is, the more X-rays have reached it.
 Bones are able to stop lots of X-rays so they show up white.
-The different shades help to make a picture of the inside of your body.
+The different shades help to make a picture of inside your body.